M-Tokun/HAN-Axiom/README.md

 ## 1. Overview: From Macro-Approximation to Micro-Reality

 This project introduces the **Intensional Dynamics Engine (IDE)**, codenamed **HAN**.
-It is a theoretical and computational framework that reinterprets the physical reality not as a continuous space, but as a discrete, topological process driven by information gradients.
+It is a theoretical and computational framework that reinterprets physical reality not as a continuous space, but as a discrete, topological process driven by information gradients.

 ### The Two Layers of Truth
-We respect the established physics while proposing a deeper micro-foundation:
+We propose a hierarchical understanding of physics:

-* **The Blue World (Macro-Approximation):**
+* **The Blue Layer (Macro-Approximation):**
     Calculus and Newtonian physics are valid "Macro-Approximations".
 They describe the world as smooth and continuous, effectively modeling the "Shadow" (Projected Reality) of the underlying mechanics.
-* **The Red World (Micro-Reality):**
+* **The Red Layer (Micro-Reality):**
     The HAN engine models the "Micro-Foundation".
 At this level, reality is **discrete**, driven by **stick-slip dynamics** (threshold-based transitions) and **entropy export**.

-> **Note to Researchers:** This repository serves as **Prior Art** for the concepts of "Non-spatial Information Gradient Dynamics" and "Causal Diode Architecture" in AI.
+> **Note to Researchers:** This repository serves as **Prior Art** for the concepts of "Intensional Information Gradient Dynamics" and "Causal Diode Architecture" in AI.

 ---

 ## 2. Visual Proof of Concept

 ### A. The Phenomenal Projection (Live Visualization)
 This real-time visualization demonstrates the **Dissipative Structure** of the engine.
-Observe how the system maintains dynamic equilibrium ("Nirvana") through entropy export ($\sigma - J$).
+Observe how the system maintains **Dynamic Equilibrium (Homeostasis)** through entropy export ($\sigma - J$).

 ![HAN Visualization](han_rasen_2025-12301530.gif)
 *(Figure 1: Real-time phase progression and fluctuation monitoring.
-The "Red Rod" represents the rigid time axis, while the "Blue Spiral" represents the phase history.)*
+The system demonstrates self-organization through dissipative processes.)*

 ### B. Discrete Reality vs. Calculus Illusion
 The core discovery of this project: The physical world is not inherently continuous (Blue line), but discrete (Red steps).
 Movement only occurs when Tension exceeds the Threshold ($T_c$), creating a "Stick-Slip" dynamic.